products

 Alnico

-ALNICO (ALNICO) HAS THE HIGHEST TEMPERATURE THRESHOLDS OF ALL PERMANENT MAGNETIC MATERIALS, AND IS A STRONG, STABLE PERMANENT MAGNET WITH ELECTRICALLY CONDUCTIVE PROPERTIES.
+ALNICO (Al-Ni-Co) HAS THE HIGHEST TEMPERATURE THRESHOLDS OF ALL PERMANENT MAGNETIC MATERIALS, AND IS A STRONG, STABLE PERMANENT MAGNET WITH ELECTRICALLY CONDUCTIVE PROPERTIES.
 IT FEATURES SEVERAL GRADES WITH DIFFERENT MAGNETIC CHARACTERISTICS.

 Properties